-Background: Regular physical activity is important for patients with established coronary heart disease as it favourably influences their coronary risk profile.
-General self-efficacy is a powerful predictor of health behaviour change that increases in physical activity levels.
-Few studies have simultaneously measured physical activity and self-efficacy during early recovery after the first Acute Myocardial Infarction (AMI).
-Purpose: To assess changes in objectively measured physical activity levels at 2 weeks (T2) and 6 weeks (T3) and self-reported cardiac self-efficacy at hospital discharge (T1) and at T2 and T3 in patients recovering from AMI.
-Methods: Using a repeated measures design a purposive sample of patients diagnosed with first AMI, who did not have access to cardiac rehabilitation was recruited from a single centre in Jordan.
-A body-worn activity monitor (activPAL) was used to objectively measure free-living physical activity levels for seven consecutive days, at two time points (T2 and T3).
-An Arabic version of the cardiac self-efficacy scale was administered at T1, T2 and T3.
-Paired t-tests and ANOVA were used to examine differences in physical activity levels and cardiac self-efficacy scores respectively.
-Results: A sample of 100 participants was recruited, 62% were male with a mean age of 54.5 years ± 9.9 years.
-There was no statistically significant difference in physical activity levels measured at (T2) two weeks and (T3) six weeks.
-Cardiac self-efficacy scores improved significantly between T1, T2 and T3 across subscales and global cardiac self-efficacy.
-Conclusions/ Implications for Practice: Participants recovering from AMI in Jordan did not increase their physical activity levels during the early recovery phase although cardiac self-efficacy scores improved.
-This may be because the increase in cardiac self-efficacy was not matched by the practical skills and knowledge required to translate this positive psychological construct into behaviour change.
-This study provides a first step in understanding the complex relationship between cardiac self-efficacy and physical activity in this population.
-These findings could support the design of culturally appropriate interventions to increase physical activity levels in this population.
+BACKGROUND: Regular physical activity is important for patients with established coronary heart disease as it favorably influences their coronary risk profile.
+General self-efficacy is a powerful predictor of health behavior change that involves increases in physical activity levels.
+Few studies have simultaneously measured physical activity and self-efficacy during early recovery after a first acute myocardial infarction (AMI).
+PURPOSE: The aims of this study were to assess changes in objectively measured physical activity levels at 2 weeks (T2) and 6 weeks (T3) and self-reported cardiac self-efficacy at hospital discharge (T1) and at T2 and T3 in patients recovering from AMI.
+METHODS: A repeated-measures design was used to recruit a purposive sample of patients from a single center in Jordan who were diagnosed with first AMI and who did not have access to cardiac rehabilitation.
+A body-worn activity monitor (activPAL) was used to objectively measure free-living physical activity levels for 7 consecutive days at two time points (T2 and T3).
+An Arabic version of the cardiac self-efficacy scale was administered at T1, T2, and T3.
+Paired t tests and analysis of variance were used to examine differences in physical activity levels and cardiac self-efficacy scores, respectively.
+RESULTS: A sample of 100 participants was recruited, of which 62% were male.
+The mean age of the sample was 54.5 ± 9.9 years.
+No statistically significant difference in physical activity levels was measured at 2 weeks (T2) and 6 weeks (T3).
+Cardiac self-efficacy scores improved significantly between T1, T2, and T3 across subscales and global cardiac self-efficacy.
+CONCLUSIONS/IMPLICATIONS FOR PRACTICE: Participants recovering from AMI in Jordan did not increase their physical activity levels during the early recovery phase, although cardiac self-efficacy scores improved.
+This may be because the increase in cardiac self-efficacy was not matched by the practical skills and knowledge required to translate this positive psychological construct into behavioral change.
+This study provides a first step toward understanding the complex relationship between cardiac self-efficacy and physical activity in this population.
+The authors hope that these findings support the design of culturally appropriate interventions to increase physical activity levels in this population.